Ojasvi-Kanathe/Jewellery_Shopping_Website/README.md

 - View detailed product information with images
 - Add, update, and remove products from the cart
 - Secure backend handling for data management
-- Responsive design for desktop, tablet, and mobile devices
+- Responsive design for desktop

   ## Technologies Used